• Skip to primary navigation

 • Sumac spice and za'atar spice are dry ingredients.

-Chop all of the salad ingredients to the same size and add them to a bowl.
-Add the sumac spice and salt to taste.
+Chop all of the salad ingredients into bite-sized pieces size and add them to a large bowl.
+Add the ground sumac spice and salt to taste.
 Keep the romaine lettuce separated.
 Add the romaine lettuce at the end with the pita chips.

 chopped vegetables for the salad

-Add the pomegranate syrup, lemon juice, and olive oil to the chopped salad.
+Add the fattoush dressing.
+Pour the pomegranate syrup, lemon juice, and olive oil into the chopped salad.
 Mix and coat evenly.

 split the pita bread into halves